MathewHDYT/Unity-Pool-Manager/README.md

 This documentation strives to explain how to start using the Pool Manager in your project and explains how to call and how to use its publicly accesible methods correctly.

 ## Reference to Pool Manager Script
-To use the Pool Manager to start playing sounds outside of itself you need to reference it.
+To use the Pool Manager to start creating pools outside of itself you need to reference it.
 As the Pool Manager is a [Singelton](https://stackoverflow.com/questions/2155688/what-is-a-singleton-in-c) this can be done easily when we get the instance and save it as a private variable in the script that uses the Pool Manager.

 ```csharp
 private PoolManager pm;